santiagoadriano/Readme/README.md

 🔭 I’m currently working with Sales and Payments

-💬 I learning JavaScript, HTML, CSS, SQL, Node.JS
+💬 I'm learning JavaScript, HTML, CSS, SQL, Node.JS

 👨‍💻 More at https://www.linkedin.com/in/adrianoesantiago/